hardtke/couchjava/README.md

 MyCustomSearch is identical to the standard Cloudant Search class com.cloudant.indexers.CustomSearch.
 Full configuration instructions can be found on [Cloudant Support][8].

+### Custom Analyzer using User Defined Stop Word Set

+There is an example [MyCustomStopWords.java][https://github.com/cloudant/couchjava/blob/master/src/com/cloudant/indexers/MyCustomStopWords.java] showing how to utilize a custom user defined analyzer, in this case the Standard Lucene Analyzer but with a stop word set defined in the design document.
+The design document for this would look like:

+    {
+       "_id": "_design/lucene",
+       "language": "java",
+       "views": {
+           "index": {
+               "map": "{"classname":"com.cloudant.indexers.MyCustomStopWords","configure":{"fields":[{"name":".*","lucenename":"all","type":"string","regexp":true}],"stopwords":["ya","yo","you"]}}",
+               "reduce": "_count"
+           }
+       }
+    }

+In this case the stop word set would be "ya","yo","you".

+### couchapp

+In the couchapp directory, you'll find some information on using the couchapp command line tool to upload java langauge views and code.

 ### Contact